A nation slowly emerging from pandemic honors Memorial Day

 “The depth of their devotion, the steel of their resolve, and the purity of their patriotism has no equal in human history,” Trump said in a statement posted on his website.
 About 20 miles north of Trump’s Mar-a-Lago compound in Palm Beach, Florida, flags bearing Trump’s name whipped in the breeze as dozens of boats held a Memorial Day parade along the waters of Jupiter.

-In Denver, veterans and their families paid silent tribute among thousands of simple concrete markers, each meticulously adorned with an American flag, at Fort Logan National Cemetery — a scene marked at national cemeteries across the nation.
+In Denver, veterans and their families paid silent tribute among thousands of polished marble headstones, each meticulously adorned with an American flag, at Fort Logan National Cemetery — a scene marked at national cemeteries across the nation.

 But in Southern California, authorities said a huge American flag and several smaller flags were stolen from Los Angeles National Cemetery over the weekend.
 The theft of the flag, which measures 25 feet by 200 feet (7.6 meters by 9.1 meters), “cannot detract in the slightest way from the honor and respect we pay on this Memorial Day to those service men and women who made the ultimate sacrifice for our nation,” said Les’ Melnyk, a spokesperson for the Department of Veterans Affairs’ National Cemetery Administration.